Durham Weather UK

 I’ve built up quite a library of Weather related photos over the years, which i’d like to present here if I can.
 There’s photos of clouds, flooding, sunrises/sunsets, snow, sunshine and nature.
 I’ll try to write a little about each one and schedule them as if they were posted at the time of occurrence.

-I’d also like to display weather themed photographs submitted by our viewers.
+I’d also like to display weather themed photographs submitted by our readers.
 Please note we’d require accurate timings and locations of any submissions.
 We’ll give full accreditation for any photos we feature.
 Please contact us if you are interested.

 Ferryhill Weather Website Archive

 In addition to the Durham data i’m collecting now, I’ve also ported over the data from my old Ferryhill weather website.
-I was at my previous Ferryhill location for 18 years and have weather records from the end of 1999 up until 2011.
+I was at my previous Ferryhill location for 18 years and have digitised weather records from the end of 1999 up until 2011.